jnnivv/cc-lab/10.17.19/README.md

 Our assignment was to create anything we wanted using the Arduino.
 I decided to use a plant as a "sensor" and have it output messages to the user.

+## How it works

+I taped the stems of the plant with copper strips to create a pseudo-sensor.
+Whenever someone rustles the plant and connects the copper strips, a message is outputted to the LCD screen.
+The plant gets increasingly more irritated with the user.
+Stop touching!

 ## Video